yoelmatveyev/Fireworld/Other_rules.md

-As this project grew, I decided to add my experiments with other previously unknown rules.
+As this project grew, I decided to add my experiments with other previously unknown rules and an entirely new rule family.

 # Twolives